 Exploratory survey phase of the 2018 NAP monitoring proces

-The monitoring process will begin in autumn 2018 with a preparatory survey phase.
-Around 30 companies will then be questioned in detail in order to gain qualitative insights into experiences, progress and problems relating to the implementation of human rights due diligence.
+Around 30 companies were surveyed in detail in autumn 2018 in order to gain qualitative insights into experiences, progress and problems relating to the implementation of human rights due diligence.
 At this stage, producing representative statistics is not the aim.

-The focus will be on findings which will make possible the development of a high-quality survey instrument (questionnaire) and a reliable assessment standard for the follow up surveys in 2019 and 2020.
-The questionnaire is completely confidential and companies will be given individual support.
+The focus will be on findings that facilitate the development of a high-quality survey instrument (questionnaire) and a reliable assessment standard for the follow-up surveys in 2019 and 2020.

-In the first stage, companies from the target group (companies based in Germany with more than 500 employees) will be selected representing, with regard to their size and the sector to which they belong, the widest possible range of typical characteristics of German business.
+In the first stage, companies from the target group (firms based in Germany with more than 500 employees) were selected.
+As regards their size and the sector to which they belong, they represented the widest possible range of typical characteristics of German business.
 The surveys were conducted confidentially.
 The findings of the exploratory survey phase will be published in an interim report in spring 2019.

 In 2019 and 2020, the surveys will be based on representative random samples from companies headquartered in Germany with more than 500 employees.
 Different companies will be selected each time, thus ensuring that the samples are not identical.